 - A = Maximum length 5m

 - B = Maximum width 3.7m

 - C = Maximum wall height 2.5m

-- $D = Minimum roof pitch 30^{\circ}$
+- D = Minimum roof pitch 30°

-B3.10 Additional controls for development in sensitive locations

-▶ 3.10.2 Harbour foreshore development
+B3.10 Additional controls for development in sensitive locations 3.10.2 Harbour foreshore development

-Objectives Controls 01 To protect the scenic quality of the natural landscape and built environment, particularly as viewed from Sydney Harbour.
-C1 Development as viewed from Sydney Harbour follows the natural topography and maintains or enhances vegetation cover.
+Obje ectives Cont ontrols 01 To protect the scenic quality of the natural landscape and built environment, particularly as viewed C1 Development as viewed from Sydney Harbour follows the natural topography and maintains or enhances vegetation cover. from Sydney Harbour.
 C2 Roofs are below the tree canopy and maintain the prominence of the treed skyline.
 C3 Development as viewed from Sydney Harbour, is designed and constructed to blend with the natural landscape setting and the existing built environment through the use of materials, colours, wall articulation, building form and landscaping.
 Glass elevations and excessive use of windows resulting in reflectivity and glare are avoided.
 C4 Pergolas, boatsheds, other outbuildings and structures are designed and constructed to complement the overall appearance of the development.
 Such structures are no more than one storey in height.
 C5 Swimming pools and spa pools are not elevated more than 1.2m above ground level and complement the character of the harbour and foreshore.
 C6 Swimming pool and spa pool walls are suitably treated to complement the natural foreshore,

-▶ 3.10.2 Harbour foreshore development

-Objectives Controls and where visible, are sandstone clad and incorporate suitable screen landscaping.
-C7 The boatshed is designed to directly relate to the water, with openings and access facing the water.
-C8 Boatsheds are used solely for the storage and/or maintenance of boats.
-C9 Boatsheds have maximum plan dimension of $6m \times 3.7m$.
-Boatsheds are sited so that the minimum dimension fronts the harbour (refer to Figure 32).
+B3.10 Additional controls for development in sensitive locations 3.10.2 Harbour foreshore development Objectives Cont rols and where visible, are sandstone clad and incorporate suitable screen landscaping. С7 The boatshed is designed to directly relate to the water, with openings and access facing the water.
+C8 Boatsheds are used solely for the storage and/or maintenance of boats. С9 Boatsheds have maximum plan dimension of 6m x 3.7m.
+Boatsheds are sited so that the minimum dimension fronts the harbour (refer to Figure 34).
 C10 Boatsheds incorporate gable pitched roofs with a minimum pitch of 30°.
-The use of roofs as sundecks, patios or the like is not permitted (refer to Figure 32).
-C11 Boatsheds are single storey and have a maximum wall height of 2.5m (refer to Figure 32).
+The use of roofs as sundecks, patios or the like is not permitted (refer to Figure 34).
+C11 Boatsheds are single storey and have a maximum wall height of 2.5m (refer to Figure 34).
 C12 Boatsheds are constructed of stone or timber.
 Excessive use of glazing is avoided.
 C13 Jetties are constructed of hardwood, are of minimum size and are designed to be as unobtrusive as possible.
 The sharing of jetties between properties is encouraged and, where possible, jetties are constructed on common boundaries to limit the proliferation of structures along the foreshore.